 Prepare, for periodic submission to and adoption by the Board, a list of selection criteria to be used to identify director candidates.
 Generally, in the business judgment of the Board, a candidate must: be of proven integrity; be able to actively participate in and contribute to the deliberations of the Board; have the capacity and desire to represent the balanced, best interests of the shareholders; and have sufficient time available to devote to the responsibilities of a director.
 Additionally, the Board should give consideration to a candidate’s international business experience and to the Board’s appropriate diversity of background, personal and professional experience, gender and ethnicity.

 When a vacancy occurs on the Board, review the qualifications of potential nominees in light of the composition and needs of the Board at that time, and recommend a nominee to the Board to fill the vacancy.

-Annually review qualifications of the members of the Audit Committee to objectively assess independence, financial literacy and financial expertise, as defined by the SEC and NYSE, and recommend to the Board for approval.
+Annually review the qualifications of the members of the Audit Committee to objectively assess independence, financial literacy and financial expertise, as defined by the SEC and NYSE, and make a recommendation to the Board for determination.

 Board Interaction with Management